MicrosoftDocs/windows-itpro-docs/windows/keep-secure/data-storage-privacy-windows-defender-advanced-threat-protection.md

 No. Customer data is isolated from other customers and is not shared.
 However, insights on the data resulting from Microsoft processing, and which don’t contain any customer specific data, might be shared with other customers.
 Each customer can only access data collected from its own organization and generic data that Microsoft provides.

 ## How long will Microsoft store my data?
 What is Microsoft’s data retention policy?
-Your data privacy is one of our key commitments for the cloud.
-For this service, at contract termination or expiration, your data will be erased from Microsoft’s systems to make it unrecoverable after 90 days from contract termination or expiration.
+Your data privacy is one of Microsoft's key commitments for the cloud.
+For this service, at contract termination or expiration, your data will be erased from Microsoft’s systems to make it unrecoverable after 90 days (from contract termination or expiration).

 ## Can Microsoft help us maintain regulatory compliance?
-By providing customers with compliant, independently-verified services, Microsoft makes it easier for customers to achieve compliance for the infrastructure and applications they run, including this new Microsoft cloud service.
 Microsoft provides customers with detailed information about Microsoft's security and compliance programs, including audit reports and compliance packages, to help customers assess Windows Defender ATP services against their own legal and regulatory requirements.
 Windows Defender ATP has a roadmap for obtaining national, regional and industry-specific certifications, starting with ISO 27001.
 The service is designed, implemented, and maintained according to the compliance and privacy principles of ISO 27001, as well as Microsoft’s compliance standards.
+By providing customers with compliant, independently-verified services, Microsoft makes it easier for customers to achieve compliance for the infrastructure and applications they run, including this new Microsoft cloud service.

 ## Is there a difference between how Microsoft handles data for the preview programs and for General Availability?
 Subject to the preview program you are in, you could be asked to choose to store your data in a datacenter either in Europe or United States.
 Your data will not be copied or moved outside of the datacenter you choose, except in the following specific circumstance: